 PhenoMeNal applications and services from a Marketplace.
 This work will build on the ELIXIR Compute Platform that is based on the EGI Federated Cloud approach and services.
-(See Section 3.2 for further details) 2: Marketplace for PhenoMeNal VMs and containers: Setup a dedicated group in the EGI AppDB marketplace 13 for the Phenomenal community Connect the Identity Providers of the PhenoMeNal institutes into the Marketplace (if such IdPs exist.
+(See Section 3.2 for further details) 2: Marketplace for PhenoMeNal VMs and containers: Setup a dedicated group in the EGI AppDB marketplace13 for the Phenomenal community Connect the Identity Providers of the PhenoMeNal institutes into the Marketplace (if such IdPs exist.
 Otherwise use the ELIXIR AAI for authentication) Delegate VM/container developers into the group (They can upload VMs into the group) Delegate 1/more VM/container administrator into the group (They can endorse VMs on behalf of the project) Delegate users into the group (They can download the VMs/containers) 3: Support for VM/container development: Prepare guidelines for VM and container preparation and contextualisation.
-The guidelines would ensure that PhenoMeNal VMS are secure and compatible with the cloud platforms that support their einfrastructure.
+The guidelines would ensure that PhenoMeNal VMS are secure and compatible with the cloud platforms that support their e-infrastructure.
 EGI recently prepared guidelines in the form of a tutorial14 about VM preparation.
 This can be adopted for PhenoMeNal.
-The use of Docker is expected to ship applications to sites.
-EGI recently prepared guidelines about how to use Docker containers15 in the EGI Federated Cloud.
-This guideline can be adopted by PhenoMeNal.
-(Potential) User Researchers working with medical molecular phenotyping and genotyping base data that are / will be generated by metabolomics applications now entering research and clinic
+(Potential) User base Researchers working with medical molecular phenotyping and genotyping data that are / will be generated by metabolomics applications now entering research and clinic